Suzy Crothers

 LATEST NEWS

-In June 25, I was really pleased to be offered a bursary to attend the BIGSPD (British and Irish Group for the Study of Personality Disorder) conference in Liverpool, where Annie Sutton and I presented a poster sharing our work on creative wellbeing tools from the 'Less Alone, More Alive!' project with clinicians and lived experience attendees from all over the UK and Ireland.
+In June 2025, I was delighted to be awarded a bursary to attend the BIGSPD (British and Irish Group for the Study of Personality Disorder) Conference in Liverpool.
+Alongside Annie Sutton, I presented a poster sharing our work on creative wellbeing tools from the Less Alone, More Alive! project with clinicians and people with lived experience from across the UK and Ireland.